It pays to carefully pick among the best hosting sites.

 - Price: When you find services that work for you, an important factor to consider is the price.
 It is wise to consider the first payment and the renewal rates as they sometimes differ.

 - Security: you don’t want your website to be hacked.
-One of the security breach can be your host and you can do nothing about it.
+One of the security breaches can be your host and you can do nothing about it.
 It is best to start with a secured web hosting site.

 - Limitations: server resources are limited.
 So, your host will set limits.
 Knowing these limits before you join will help you make a better choice.